mikaelho/python-human-regex/README.md

 ... with the disclaimers that I a) use `re` only intermittently in production contexts, and b) have never really used any of the packages in the list:

-My two picks from this pack are `simplematch` and `kleenexp`. `simplematch` because of the utter simplicity that should cover basic needs without reaching for the manual, and `kleenexp` because of a syntax that feels to me like a pretty good balance between conciseness and readability.
+For everyday casual use, my two picks for from this pack are `simplematch` and `kleenexp`.
+`simplematch` because of the utter simplicity that should cover basic needs without reaching for the manual, and `kleenexp` because of a syntax that feels to me like a pretty good balance between conciseness and readability.

 Overall, it is highly probable that we will never converge on any of these packages in a big way, because the definitions of "easy", "intuitive", "clear" and "productive" are highly subjective, and